denodrivers/postgres/docs/README.md

 certificate to encrypt your connection that, if not taken care of, can render your certificate invalid.

-When using a self signed certificate, make sure to specify the PEM encoded CA certificate using the `--cert` option when starting Deno (Deno 1.12.2 or later) or in the `tls.caCertificates` option when creating a client (Deno 1.15.0 later)
+When using a self-signed certificate, make sure to specify the PEM encoded CA certificate using the `--cert` option when starting Deno (Deno 1.12.2 or later) or in the `tls.caCertificates` option when creating a client (Deno 1.15.0 later)